-We have put together the following guidance for teaching A Taste of African Heritage (ATOAH) and A Children’s Taste of African Heritage (ACTOAH) in these challenging times.
+We have put together the following guidance for teaching A Taste of African Heritage (ATOAH), A Children’s Taste of African Heritage (ACTOAH), and A Taste of Latin American Heritage in these challenging times.

 - We recommend teachers transition to a virtual learning environment.

 - Virtual classes must be taught “live” (streaming vs. recorded), and have a way for students to ask questions in real time and participate in the class virtually.

 - Excellent options for streaming live virtual classes include: Google Hangouts, Skype, Zoom, Facebook Live, Instagram Live, Whatsapp, and more.

 - Replays, recorded, and pre-recorded videos of classes cannot under any circumstances be posted online.
 Recorded videos cannot be posted on Youtube, Vimeo, Facebook, or other video sharing services.

 - For cooking tips and ideas, please visit the Oldways resource library, YouTube channel, and A Taste of African Heritage Facebook group.

 - To make classes as secure as possible, we HIGHLY RECOMMEND taking advantage of all security features (such as the waiting room feature on Zoom) and double checking advanced participant settings before going live.

 Frequently Asked Questions (FAQs)